 - MNMGT201/301 Business Law and the Legal Environment

 Please note: Following the CA pathway for Accounting means it's not possible to take a 2nd Major (8 papers) in another subject without having to complete 4-5 extra papers for your degree.
-However, you may still have the option of taking a Minor (4 papers) in another subject.
+However, you still have the option of taking a Minor (4 papers) in another subject, or 4 elective papers.

 For advice on which papers you need to take for your Major or Minor subjects, please contact the Management Student Centre (MSC), email firstname.lastname@example.org or phone (07) 838 4303.